AbhishekRS4/ML_water_potability/README.md

 ## Kubernetes deployment of ML backend app on a local machine
+* The deployment architecture used in this project is Serverful (Raw deployment)
 * To deploy the container on a kubernetes cluster, refer [deploy/README.md](deploy/README.md) for detailed instructions
 * Alternatively, run [deploy/start_deployment.sh](deploy/start_deployment.sh) for starting the kubernetes deployment